jaithehuman/rice_detection/README.md

 This program will determine ...
 - Number of rice
 - Size of each rice
-- Categorized different types of rice
+- Categorized different types of rice (Not Finished)

 ## Installation
 First, clone this repository